-There can be several reasons for why should one individual place their vote in any elections.
-We will read about this criteria of why it is important for a citizen to vote further in this post.
+There can be several reasons why should one individual place their vote in any elections.
+We will read about this criterion of why it is important for a citizen to vote further in this post.
 Before that, let us understand what elections in India are actually.
 Let us know How to vote #india.

 Elections in India

 Been a democratic country, India have been electing their government since 1951.
 The first party to win the India’s elections was Indian National congress and the elected prime minister was Jawaharlal Nehru.

 Like all other countries, similarly in India, an election commission is setup.
 By which, all the elections process, that is, pre-election, election and post-elections are monitored by the election commission to ensure that all the election process taken place in the country, either at mandal level or national level should be conducted free and fair without any bias.

 Elections takes place every 5 years in India for electing 545 members of Lok sabha (also known as Lower house of India).
 The elections won in the consequent elections of the year 2014 and 2019 was won by Bharatiya Janata Party (BJP).
 Electing Shri Narendra Modi as prime minister.
 The current president of India is Ram Nath Kovind.